saulvaldelvira/JavaUtil/README.md

 4) A few classes to check arguments: IndexChecks, StateChecks
 5) Data Structures: Graph, BSTree, AVLTree, HashTable, PriorityQueue

-I do it just to lear, so don't expect anyserious stuff here.
+I do it just to learn, so don't expect anyserious stuff here. <br>
 Still working on it :p